StarRocks/starrocks/docs/en/data_source/catalog/jdbc_catalog.md

 Also, you can directly transform and load data from JDBC data sources by using [INSERT INTO](../../sql-reference/sql-statements/data-manipulation/INSERT.md) based on JDBC catalogs.

-JDBC catalogs currently support MySQL, PostgreSQL, Oracle, and SQLServer.
+JDBC catalogs support MySQL, PostgreSQL from v3.0 onwards, support Oracle, and SQLServer from v3.2.9, v3.3.1 onwards.

 ## Prerequisites